ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 While ``eps`` still needs to be explicitly specified as an input to compile the model, values for this input will no longer be expected by methods such as ``fit``, ``predict``.
-Instead, samples from this distribution will be generated within the computation graph when required.
+Instead, samples from this distribution will be lazily generated inside the computation graph when required.
 See my notes on :doc:`keras-constant-input-layers-with-fixed-source-of-stochasticity` for more details.

 .. figure:: ../../images/vae/encoder.svg
    :height: 500px